mshelll/maxheap/README.md

 a cumbersome interface.

 Maxpheap is a implementation similar to heapq that lets you push and pop to the heap.
-In a maxheap largest element has the priority.
+In a maxheap largest element has the highest priority.

 ![maxheap.png](maxheap.png "maxheap")